progmaticltd/homebox/docs/installation.md

     value without having to copy entire branches.

 !!!
 Warning
-    Be careful with the indentation in your Yaml file, the number of spaces is significant.
+    You need to be careful with the indentation in your Yaml file, the number of spaces is significant.

 ## Step 3: Start the installation